coillteoir/bramble/README.md

-# Bramble - A Kubernetes Native CI/CD Framework
+# Bramble - A Full Stack Kubernetes Native CI/CD Framework

 ## Installation
 To install and run Bramble, you will need priveliged access to a Kubernetes cluster.